brandon-prescott/cs50x_highlights/jobs/README.md

 write_to_database(job_summary): Takes in a single job posting dictionary and executes a database query to insert the job to the table.

 write_to_csv(job_summary_list): Takes the list of all job postings and writes the same information to a CSV file.

-If you're a software engineer looking for a new opportunity, give my web scraper a try and see how it can streamline your job search process.
-Happy job hunting!